-SparkFun - A great resource for electronic supplies as well as a resource for learning how to use those electronic supplies.
-SparkFun has been enthusiasticly supporting Makers and Maker Education for a number of years.
+- SparkFun - A great resource for electronic supplies as well as a resource for learning how to use those electronic supplies.
+SparkFun has been enthusiastically supporting Makers and Maker Education for a number of years.
 Their SparkFun Inventor’s Kits are a great place to get started with electronics.

 - Adafruit - Another excellent resource for electronics with a focus on tutorials and education.
 Lots of fun projects and a very well-curated store.
 Look here for wearable electronics projects.

 - Opendesk.cc - A fun source for furniture plans and inspiration.
 All plans are designed to be easily cut from plywood on a CNC router.
 Plans are free to download, modify, and build.
 They will also connect you with local manufacturers.